danielhpavey/spacecadet9.com/content/css/two-methods-for-retaining-div-aspect-ratio.md

 /*
 Title: Two Methods for Retaining Div Aspect Ratio
-Description: Two mehtod for retaining div and other html block elements aspect ratio
+Description: Two method for retaining div and other html block elements aspect ratio
 Date: 20150508
 Tags: css,webdev,webdesign
 */
 # Two Methods for Retaining Div Aspect Ratio

 I recently found that I needed to maintain the aspect ratio of a div as the browser resizes.
-I wanted to maintain the ratio as I was using it as part of an image slideshow.
+I wanted to maintain the ratio as I was using it as part of an image slide show.

 I found 2 good solutions, one seemingly a lot simpler than the other.
 However I can't work out if one is *better* than the other...